eilw/CV/README.md

 ## Skills

 #### Software/Web Development & Testing
-Although I am just in the beginning of my journey, I have a strong foundation based on best practice within XP, TDD and OO.
+Although I am just in the beginning of my journey, I have a solid foundation based on best practice within XP, TDD and OO.
 Most importantly, I have an immense appetite to continue to improve my skills.
-Nothing is as gratifying as getting stuck with an issue, trying a number of ways to solve it, until the a-ha moments drop when I’m doing something else, and I finally get it to work.

-- I love figuring out how to solve the problem, or when someone shows me how something can be done in a better way.
+Nothing is as gratifying as finally figuring out how to solve a problem that I have been stuck with, or better yet, when someone shows me how something can be done in a better way.

 - I’m passionate about and always do my best to build good quality, well tested and reusable code.
 Testing is core as it gives the confidence to continue to build.
 - Main languages: Ruby and JavaScript.
 - Built apps with frameworks such as: Rails, AngularJS, Sinatra, and tested with RSpec, Capybara, Jasmine, Karma and Protractor.